-Exercise: After everyone in your group has carefully examined your comet, it is time to say goodbye.
+Exercise: After everyone in your group has carefully examined your comet (make sure to note its appearance, shape, smell, weight), it is time to say goodbye.
 Take a sample rock and your comet, go outside, and drop them both on the sidewalk.
 What happened to each object?
 (2 points)